LucyRothwell/Doctored-eHealth/README.md

 **How to run**

+1. Naviagte to this directory
-Simply run the file 'Main_script_CW' and the command interface instructions will take you through the programme.
+2. Run the file 'Main_script_CW' (can be shared on request) and the command interface instructions will take you through the programme